 - Lifestyle: Cost of living is 500 to 1,000 USD per month, decent nightlife but not open very late

-Mui Ne is a quiet coastal with a lot of potentials.
-It is starting to capture the interest of tourists since it is only a couple of house by bus away from Ho Chi Minh City.
-If you are looking at opening your own bar or guest house, this could be a great place to do that.
+Mui Ne is a quiet coastal city with a lot of potentials.
+It is starting to capture the interest of tourists since it is only a couple of bus stops away from Ho Chi Minh City.
+If you are considering opening your own bar or guest house, this could be a great place to do that.
 There are not a lot of establishments yet and the demand is high at the moment.
 This city is also perfect for those who would want to do water sports like kite surfing.
 There is also a popular sand dune nearby which is worth a visit.

 - Landscape: Coastal town, mountains nearby